AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 No.

+#### Can I remotely control ANAVI Infrared pHAT from a web browser on my smartphone, tablet, or laptop?

+Yes, you may install popular open source software for home automation on your Raspberry Pi such as [Home Assistant](https://home-assistant.io/) or [OpenHAB 2](https://www.openhab.org/) and integrate ANAVI Infrared pHAT.

 #### Is ANAVI Infrared pHAT software free and open source?

 Yes, the official ANAVI Infrared pHAT software is free and open source.
 The examples are available under MIT license and the rest is available under GPLv3.
 Please contact us if you are working on a commercial product and you would like to use the software under alternative commercial license.